tiendv/MCOCR2021/README.md

 To adjust the hyperparameter of training model, please access `config.py`

-To train model, run the below script:
+To train model, run the command below:

 `python3 train.py`